-- The learned appellate judge misdirected himself by holding that the net effect of the forward sales contract was to reduce the appellant/appellant's taxable income. - ii) The learned appellate judge misdirected himself when he concluded that the forward sales contract is an irrational business decision without any evidence on record in support of it. - that for hedging or forward sales contract to qualify as a business activity, there must be proof of erratic and consistent downward trend in the price of gold in the open market. - The learned appellate judge misdirected himself by holding that the forward sales contract was a related party transaction.
+- The learned appellate judge misdirected himself by holding that the net effect of the forward sales contract was to reduce the appellant/appellant's taxable income. - The learned appellate judge misdirected himself when he concluded that the forward sales contract is an irrational business decision without any evidence on record in support of it. - iii) The learned appellate judge misdirected himself in holding that for hedging or forward sales contract to qualify as a business activity, there must be proof of erratic and consistent downward trend in the price of gold in the open market. - 8.
+The learned appellate judge misdirected himself by holding that the forward sales contract was a related party transaction.